yoshihikosuzuki/CentromereAssembly/README.md

 Every module offers some visualization functions (examples will be shown here).

+## Requirements

-You need to install DAMASKER and BITS submodules specified.
-BITS needs modified [pbcore](https://github.com/yoshihikosuzuki/pbcore) if you are using python3.
+Python must be version 3.
+You need to install modified DAMASKER and BITS submodules specified.
+BITS needs [pbcore](https://github.com/yoshihikosuzuki/pbcore) modified for python3.